oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 - Integrated all major sensors used in the paper
 - Unified transmitter and receiver circuits into a single working system
 - Arduino Mega 2560 ↔ ESP8266 communication
-- Real-time data upload to IoT dashboard
+- Real-time data upload to ioT dashboard

 ### ✔ Improvements / Enhancements
 - **Automatic Irrigation System** using a 5V water pump
-- **Automatic Cooling System** using DC motor + propeller
+- **Automatic Cooling System** using a DC motor + propeller
 - **Motion Detection Alert System** using PIR + buzzer
-- Communication between Arduino Mega and ESP8266 was maintained to update data in an **ioT platform**.
+- Stable communication between Arduino Mega and ESP8266 to upload data to an **IoT platform** (Thingspeak)

 ---